 A. Non-decorative images have alternative text that is compatible with assistive technology (or is rendered by an application such as a browser, media player, or reader that offers this functionality).
-N/A Additional Information: No images.
+Additional Information: Non-decorative images were described with more detail than just the captions beneath the images.
+Each image was also described as a link of the specific object that was in the photographs.
+The images that were evaluated can be found in chapters 4 and 5.
 B. Decorative images are marked with null alternate text or contain markup that allows them to be ignored by assistive technology.
-N/A Additional Information: No images.
+Pass Additional Information: The only decorative image in the book was in the title page and the title page image was skipped by the NVDA reader while reading the textbook.
 C. Complex images, charts, and graphs have longer text descriptions that are compatible with assistive technology (or are rendered by an application such as a browser, media player, or reader) that offers this functionality).
-N/A Additional Information: No images.
+Pass Additional Information: Complex images such as the photographs were described with more detail other than just the captions beneath the image.
+The images were described with more information as links of what the image contains.
+The images that were evaluated can be found in chapters 4 and 5.